haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

 :::

 :::{tip}
-It's recommended to setup the sensor cameras via `_sensor_configs` in such a way so that it looks at the important objects and avoids looking at anything too far away.
+It's recommended to setup the sensor cameras via `_default_sensor_configs` in such a way so that it looks at the important objects and avoids looking at anything too far away.
 The reason is the blank background has infinite depth and in visual observations it's marked as a 0.
 Objects too far away (like the far away floor tiles) will yield very high depth values which may be problematic for machine learning workflows
 :::